CodeChillAlluna/code-chill/README.md

 # code-chill
 Master project : Online development environment

-Code&Chill is an web application written in Java and React.
+Code&Chill is a web application written in Java and React.
 It gives users the possibility to use their development environment in a browser.
 No more worries about setup so just code, and chill.

 If you want to know more about this project check our website : https://codechillalluna.github.io/code-chill/